yahah100/BatteryPackLife/README.md

 ### Preprocessing [[tutorial](./assets/Preprocess.md)]

-After downloading all datasets provided in "Data availability" section, you can run the following script to obtain the processed datasets:
+After downloading all raw datasets provided in "Data availability" section, you can run the following script to obtain the processed datasets:

 ```
 python preprocess_scripts.py
 ```
+If you download the processed datasets, you can skip this step.

 ### Train the model